phaserjs/template-webpack/README.md

 | `npm start` | Launch browser to show the examples. <br> Press `Ctrl + c` to kill **http-server** process. |
 =======

-# SASS usage
+## SASS usage

-Once you have an `npm start` process initiated, simply add or modify CSS code in '_theme.scss' locted under the ;`src/styles` directory.
+Once you have an `npm start` process initiated, simply add or modify CSS code in `_theme.scss` file, located under the `src/styles` directory.
+Upon saving the file, changes will show automatically in the browser.